Rosemeis/emu/README.md

 # EMU
 Version 0.66

+More information, regarding options in EMU, can be found here: http://www.popgen.dk/software/index.php/EMU

 ## Get EMU and build
 Clone repository and build (It is assumed that OpenMP is installed).
 ```bash